emkcloud/livewire-tweak/README.md

 LIVEWIRE_TWEAK_CORE_CUSTOM_DOMAIN=true
 ```

-Variables prefixed with `CORE` are associated with the Livewire package, while those prefixed with `FLUX` belong to the Livewire Flux package.
+Variables prefixed with `CORE` are associated with the Livewire package, while those prefixed with `FLUX` belong to the Livewire Flux.

 ```ini
 LIVEWIRE_TWEAK_FLUX_PREFIX_ENABLE=false